brunoanc/EternalPatcherGo/README.md

 * `--patch` - Patches the given game executable using the downloaded patch definitions.

 ## Compiling
-The project uses Cmake to compile, and requires curl and OpenSSL to be installed.
+The project uses CMake to compile, and requires curl and OpenSSL to be installed.

 First clone the repo by running: